AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/initialize-docker.md

 <InlineAlert variant="info" slots="text"/>

 This default configuration file provides the minimum configuration for the Docker environment.
-See [Configure and manage your project and environment](manage-docker-environment.md).
+See [Configure the Docker environment](../configure/index.md).

 ## Update the hosts file and install dependencies